Study in Germany for Free

 The final step is to apply for a German student visa.
 You need to book an appointment at the German Consulate or VFS and submit your admission letter, blocked account confirmation, health insurance, academic documents, and completed visa application form.
 Once your visa is approved, you can travel to Germany and complete your university enrollment.

-Free Study in Germany
+Full Details for Free Study in Germany

 *Want to apply for Germany student visa?
 Contact Y-Axis for end-to-end guidance